 Accidents happen on the water, just like they do on land.
 All ships and boats should have a proper VHF marine radio and keep it tuned to Channel 16 for normal safety and distress calls.
 The cost of a bonafide Marine VHF radio is not high.
 But, mariners also like to keep a backup radio on hand for when the main radio goes out or the marine VHF walkie talkie gets lost.
 Also, there is a need for UHF among some users, especially for operation with cruise ships and industrial operations.
 Larger ships, and especially petroleum industry vessels issue intrinsically safe radios to their crews.
 These are sealed to prevent any internal sparks from igniting fuel on board or at port.
 UHF capability is a feature that is not often found in lower priced marine VHF HTs.
 Ship crews often use separate UHF-only radios for on board comms.
 Fortunately, modern VHF-UHF walkie talkie HT handheld transceivers are inexpensive (in the $25 range) and ubiquitous.
-With the programming file provided here, they have all the channels and communication capability of a marine VHF HT plus a UHF HT.
+With the programming list provided here, they have all the channels and communication capability of a marine VHF HT plus a UHF HT.
 Such inexpensive radios can easily be acquired online or even in the local radio electronics shops of ports all over the world.
 These days, all crew members can easily afford their own personal radio, and now they never need to be without a backup radio of their own.
 Add a longer whip antenna (in the $12 range) on them and the VHF distance performance can be quite good for intership or ship-to-shore.

 Sure, many of the cheaper radios are not waterproof, rugged, or intrinsically safe; and they certainly aren’t maritime-rated or type accepted for marine service, but they will still communicate adequately.
 The audio quality is usually good enough that the party on the other end of the transmission won’t even suspect what type of radio you are on.
 Keep it in a sealed zip lock plastic bag or water sports radio bag and it should provide many years of backup service.
 The radio might even save the life of you and your shipmates some day.